Teaching-myself-Godot/ez-curved-lines-2d/README.md

 ![adding a color stop](./addons/curved_lines_2d/screenshots/add_color_stop.png)

-# The Project Settings in the Scalable Vector Shapes panel
+# The Scalable Vector Shapes panel

 A couple of settings in the bottom panel are stored across sessions to represent your preferences: